Call for IASC Cross-Cutting and Working Group Proposals 2026

 - WG-specific Projects (relevant for only one IASC Working Group)

-Cross-Cutting projects encourage the IASC Working Groups (WGs) to explore activities which straddle disciplinary lines.
+Cross-Cutting projects encourage the IASC Working Groups (WGs) to explore activities that straddle disciplinary lines.
 They are funded by at least two of the five IASC WGs.
 IASC wishes to promote cross-discipline thematic activities and encourage interaction between the WGs, in particular between natural and social sciences WGs.

 More information on the scientific priorities of each IASC WG and the IASC Strategic Plan can be found here:

-Each IASC Working Group (WG) supports activities that are relevant to their scientific priorities by offering funding for WG-specific projects (relevant for only one IASC WG).
+Each IASC Working Group (WG) supports activities that are solely relevant to their scientific priorities by offering funding for WG-specific projects (relevant for only one IASC WG).

-- Does the activity have scientific merit?
-Does it address and fit within the research priorities identified within the IASC Strategic Plan and the Work Plan of the relevant IASC Working Group?
+- Does the proposal address and fit within the research priorities identified within the IASC Strategic Plan and the Work Plans of the relevant IASC Working Groups?

 - How does the planned activity address Indigenous engagement and collaboration?